 Are these heating elements UL listed?

 Yes.
-All of the heating elements are from Camco (a US based manufacturer) and UL listed for use in the US and Canada.
+All of the heating elements are from Camco (a US based manufacturer) and UL listed.

 What voltage do these heating elements work at?
 How many phases?